-“As I said before: it happened twenty years before I was born.
-During my childhood, I witnessed the tail end of the Crimson Wars, when Lyderea Fairdyle came to power.
-Many thought she would bring back the Bright Age.”
+“It happened a year before I was born.
+During my childhood, I witnessed the last of the Crimson Wars, when Lyderea Fairdyle rose to power.”
+His eyes turn distant.
+“Many thought she would bring back the Bright Age.”

 “Holy crap,” I whisper.
 “You elected her.”

-Then I say, “With the virus, it was all physical.
-Philosophy-wise, you could probably say it was a flesh-and-blood metaphor for what we’d been doing to each other for the past few decades.”
+We walk in silence for a couple more minutes.
+Then I say, “With the virus, it was mostly physical.
+Philosophy-wise, you could probably say it was a flesh-and-blood metaphor for what we had been doing to each other.”

 He gives me a quizzical look.
 “And that would be?”

 “The what?”
-He looks over and his hood shifts.
-I can see his eyes crinkle in puzzlement.
+His eyes crinkle in puzzlement.

 “Lyderea’s foot-soldiers.
-Low-level thugs, by and large, but some are formidable.
+Low-level thugs by and large, but some are formidable.
 A few are dangerous.”